-- a. to stop obtaining and using personal data of UK residents that is publicly available on the internet, and - b. to delete the data of UK residents from its systems.
+a. to stop obtaining and using personal data of UK residents that is publicly available b. to delete the data of UK residents from its systems.

 The ICO concluded that as Clearview has customers in other countries and the company is using personal data of UK residents to provide services to them, the UK GDPR applied on the basis of the application of Article 3(2)(b) which provides (emphasis added):-